-Operating expenses were comparable to prior periods as we continue our planned investment in information technology, specifically applications, infrastructure and resiliency.
+Nonpayroll operating expenses were lower compared to prior periods due to a one-time expense in 2020 related to the termination of our former Aon Center building lease in addition to reduced information technology expenses in 2021.
+However, we continue our planned investment in information technology, specifically applications, infrastructure and resiliency.